cs280spring-classroom/bloo-chat-Jessie-ghub/README.md

 To run the application, use the command `npm run dev`.

+This app uses Socket.io to create a real time web server that accept connections from the client. (deployed at index.js)

+When a user connect, it creates a new socket (client).
+Clients collect information like username and password (from njk files, where user submit files and input messages) and forward them to the server.
+The server is able to broadcast info and commands to all clients connected.
+(deployed at script.js)

+App.get() function in index.js define route handlers so that when click 'join' it jumps from welcome page (index.njk) to message page (chatroom.njk).
+We also took advantage of it to handle user registration.

+The user data is stored on Mongodb (models/User.js) and password is hashed and salted ('./util/hashing')

 Detailed instructions are at this [url](https://cs280spring.github.io/hw/hw5/index.html).

 The application is deployed on [Heroku](https://bloo-chat-starter.herokuapp.com/).